symphoniacloud/lambda-monitoring/lambda-metrics-maven-plugin/README.md

    If the `dryRun=true` parameter was omitted, that last line would indicate how many Metric Filters were actually published to AWS.

+## FAQ

+#### 1. Can `lambda-metrics-maven-plugin` remove Cloudwatch Metric Filters?

+Yes.
+The `remove` goal will remove any Cloudwatch Metric Filters that are associated with your annotated metrics.

+## TODO

+Add a `generate` goal, to produce Cloudformation files for publishing / removing Cloudwatch Metric Filters, without actually performing those operations.
+This would allow users to generate and version control the infrastructure changes that accompany their Lambda function code changes.